Ralph Ortega: Life after the NFL

 Ortega's son, Buck Ortega, played college football for the Miami Hurricanes as a quarterback and tight end from 2001 to 2004, after winning the Florida Class 2A state high school football championship as the quarterback for Gulliver Preparatory School in 2000.
 Ortega served as an assistant coach for his son's Gulliver Prep team, and had a close mentor relationship with future NFL star defensive back Sean Taylor, one of his son's Gulliver Prep teammates and close friends.

 His son Buck went on to play in the NFL as well.
 Most notably, Buck played on the New Orleans Saints in 2010, the year they won the Super Bowl.

+His twin daughters, Jacqueline and Jennifer, played Division One volleyball at Davidson College.